slowernews/wisdom-tldr/README.md

 ===
 ###On creativity and ideas

 Always be doing something creative.
-Your soul won’t survive without it.
+Without new experiences, your soul rots.

 > *'The secret to creativity is knowing how to hide your sources.' -- Albert Einstein*